flatironinstitute/sciware/26_DataFormats/main.md

 - Those are *representations* of your data
   - May or may not be a useful way to think about your data
   - May or may not be a desirable file format
-- How does data fail to be tabular?
+  - First choice: what data to store?
+- Limits of single-file table-oriented approach?

 ### Implicit Fields